MoDNS/MoDNS/docs/plugins.md

 These functions are called when the plugin is enabled and disabled, respectively.
 The return value of the `setup` function is passed as `plugin_state` to all further calls to the plugin, and should be freed by the `teardown` function.

-The server is unaware of the contents of the `plugin_state` pointer, meaning its memory should be managed by the plugin (i.e., it is safe to `malloc` and `free` data stored in this pointer, or to allow it to be managed by Go garbage collection).

 #### Notes About Concurrency